 |Typical applications received||The School of Welsh typically receives 100 applications.|

-|Typical A level offer||ABB.
-B in a language and B in Welsh.
-Three A-level subjects, generally including a B in a modern foreign language for beginners or B in Italian for the advanced pathway.
+|Typical A level offer||BBB.
+Three A-Level subjects including Welsh and generally including a B in a modern foreign language for the Italian beginners pathway or B in Italian for the advanced pathway.
 Exceptions can be made according to personal circumstances.
 Two AS subjects may be considered in lieu of a third A-Level.|

-|Typical Welsh Baccalaureate offer||Grade A in the Core and grades BB at GCE A-level, to include Welsh and another Language subject|
+|Typical Welsh Baccalaureate offer||Grade A in the Core and grades BB at GCE A-level, to include Welsh and another Language subject.|

-|Typical International Baccalaureate offer||32/34 points including 5 points from a language at higher level|
+|Typical International Baccalaureate offer||30 points including 5 points from a language at higher level.|

 |Other qualifications||Applications from those offering alternative qualifications are welcome.
 Please see detailed admissions and selection criteria for more information.
 Detailed alternative entry requirements are available for this course|

 |Module title||Module code||Credits|